1Z99/kick/README.md

-# 🎥 Kick Clips Downloader & Account fetcher! 📽️💾
+# 🎥 Kick.com Clips Downloader & Username Rarity & Account fetcher! 📽️💾

 # Introduction:
 Welcome to Kick Clips Downloader!
 This website allows you to easily download clips from your favorite streams and videos.
 Whether you want to save a funny moment, an epic play, or a memorable highlight, Kick Clips Downloader has got you covered!